health & wellbeing

 I eat my macadamias salted – are they still good for me?

-And remember that you can add fantastic flavour to macadamias just by using herbs and spices or roasting the nuts in the oven.
+So in general, dietitians and nutritionists recommend you choose unsalted nuts as your ‘everyday’ nuts, and keep salted nuts for special occasions only.
+And remember that you can add fantastic flavour to macadamias by using herbs and spices or roasting them in the oven.

 Can macadamia nuts be eaten as part of a low FODMAP diet?